Thiggel/GateSkip/README.md

 During evaluation the runner now records wall-clock latency and throughput in tokens per second.
 These metrics are written to each results JSON and summarized when running `collect_results.py` in a file named `latency_throughput.csv`.

+When passing the `--auto-adjust-batch-size` flag the evaluation batch size scales with the skip budget, enabling larger batches as more computation is skipped.

 To benchmark latency of the Llama‑1B baseline and GateSkip models on CoT tasks run:

 ```bash